Safe Coast Virginia

 Virginia lags far behind neighboring states in solar energy development and has an enormous amount of untapped potential in energy efficiency.
 New investments in these areas will help Virginia catch up in the clean energy sector and reduce customers’ electricity bills.[vi]

 New energy sources have led to historically low coal production in a region heavily dependent on it.
-The VCPA will invest in economic revitalization projects that will provide a much-needed economic boost for the region.
-New investments in Agricultural BMPs are also critical to many rural areas of Virginia after federal cuts to water quality programs.
+The VCPA would invest in economic revitalization projects that will provide a much-needed economic boost for the region.

 If we’re going to protect Hampton Roads from the worst climate impacts, we need to build a climate movement that matches the scale of the problem.
 The energy choices our lawmakers make today will affect the height of the seas our children and grandchildren will have to contend with.
 Our politicians are tempted to not look past the length of their own term in office, so we have to push them to stop new investments in fossil fuels and build a clean energy economy.